kodeaqua/opencore-infinix-xbook-b15/README.md

 - This EFI is configured for macOS Sonoma but should work with other macOS versions.
 - Always test with a USB before replacing your current EFI.
 - This is provided as-is.
 Make sure to backup your data before using.
+- Please generate your own unique SMBIOS using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) before using this EFI.

 ---